 After the parade we wandered in to Fantasyland’s Storybook Theatre to see “The Golden Mickeys”, which is a musical masquerading as an awards show.
 Despite referring to things like the “Award for Best Hero”, none were handed out – the announcer kept getting distracted.

-Kat and I had both been scarred by “It’s a Small World After All” rides as children, so we got Amelia to ride it.
+Kat and I had both been scarred by “It’s a Small World After All” rides as children, so we got The Missus to ride it.
 She actually enjoyed it.
 Perhaps it only truly affects the tender-aged.

 We saw Mickey’s Philharmagic.
 It was a musical attraction in a specialized movie theatre.
 The theatre was pretty great.
 It came with classy 3D opera glasses, but that was only the beginning.
 When Donald held out a pie, the room filled with the scent of apple pie.
 When magic mops swept (mopped?) across the screen and dumped buckets of water on poor Donald’s head, we got sprinkled with droplets of water.
 When Lumiere’s candles got blown out, we received a gust of wind.
 It was very cleverly done, and we were thoroughly impressed.